 Are you ready to get started with an anti-racism consultant?

 Check out my anti-racism resource page to start this process.
 Schedule a training for your staff.
 Join one of my upcoming trainings.
 Purchase an online training video.
 Learn more about me here.

 It means moving away from a binary labeling of someone as racist or not racist.
 The binary system has several problems.
 The number one problem is that it puts people into boxes of being racist and hence bad or being not racist and hence good.
 That is very limiting and not helpful if we want to see real change.
 We have to look at individual and systemic racism and take an active stance against this which is anti-racism.
 We first have to understand history and center those who have been oppressed in our telling of history.

-Here are a few things to consider that supports the idea that we are all indoctrinated into a racist society that has white supremacy as its foundation:
+Here are a few things to consider that supports the idea that we are all indoctrinated into a racist society that has white supremacy (or anti-blackness) as its foundation: